One to Buy: ex-Grifone 1984 Italian Rally Championship-winning Lancia 037 Rally Evoluzione 2

 A further four wins followed during the next three seasons, by which time chassis 412 had been sold to Garage Centrale (the parent of TAM Auto who prepared cars for Jolly Club).

-Since then the car (which has been in the possession of just three owners since 1985) has been restored to its original 1984 trim and is today offered in superb condition with a small spares package.
+Since then the car (which has been in the possession of just three owners since 1985) has been mechanically restored to its original 1984 trim and is being offered with a small spares package.